Saturday, December 30, 2017

 • The Gospel According To John:

 -Rather than providing us with a chronological listing of the major events that took place during the earthly life of Jesus Christ, the purpose of the Gospel of John is to reinforce His divinity.
 It speaks of Christ as the eternal Logos who took on flesh and dwelt among us (John 1).
 Therefore, it would not have been suitable for John to provide an account of His earthly birth or a genealogy.
 This gospel has a unique purpose and scope when compared to the other three gospels.
 It was written to bring about the conversion of souls to Christianity through the recording of Christ's miracles (John 20:30-31).
 This book has been reputed by many to be the evangelistic gospel.
 The Gospel of John occupies metaphors such as "bread of life," "born again," and "living water," none of which can be found in the other three gospels.
-It is very much distinct from the synoptic gospels (i.e. Matthew, Mark, and Luke).
+It is very much distinct from the Synoptic Gospels (i.e. Matthew, Mark, and Luke).
 The Gospel of John places a unique emphasis on the miracles of Christ and the nature of truth.

 Saturday, September 2, 2017